 1/2 t. vanilla

-Beat together the cream cheese and butter, then add the icing sugar, starting with 2 cups, beating well to make sure it’s smooth – I find that close to 2 1/2 cups tends to make a good consistency.
+For the frosting– beat together the cream cheese and butter, then add the icing sugar, starting with 2 cups, beating well to make sure it’s smooth – I find that close to 2 1/2 cups tends to make a good consistency.
 Add the vanilla and blend to finish.
 Ice the cake and sprinkle the top with chopped pecans.

 - Category: Cakes, Bundt, Carrot, Frostings